 The Uriel Herman Quartet was created follow the recording of Uriel’s first album “Awake”.
-Since then the quartet has been travelling around the world from Europe to Asia and the US, preform on major festivals and venus such as Festival jazz sous les pommiers (Coutances, FR), Duc de Lombards (Paris, FR), Festival Nuits du Sud (Vence, FR), Stanford University (USA), Centro Cultural Kirchner (Argentina), Rabobank Amersfoort Jazz Festival (Netherlands), Taichung Jazz Festival, Taichung Opera House (Taiwan), The Forbidden City Concert Hall (Beijing), The Chengdu Concert Hall (China), Folkove prazdniny Festival (Namest, CZ), Jazzinec Festival (Trutnov, CZ), Jazzmeile Thüringen Festival (Weimar, Germany), Green Hours JAZZ Fest (Bucharest, Romania), Red Sea Jazz Festival (Eilat), International showcase festival IL, Tel Aviv Jazz Festival (Israel) and many more.
+Since then the quartet has been travelling around the world from Europe to Asia and the US, preform on major festivals and venus such as Festival Jazz Sous Les Pommiers (Coutances, FR), Duc de Lombards (Paris, FR), Festival Nuits du Sud (Vence, FR), Stanford University (CA, USA), Centro Cultural Kirchner (Argentina), Rabobank Amersfoort Jazz Festival (Netherlands), Jarasum Jazz Festival (South-Korea), Taichung Jazz Festival (Taiwan), Taichung Opera House (Taiwan), Pingtung Art Center (Taiwan), The Forbidden City Concert Hall (Beijing, China), Tianjin Grand Theatre (China), Chengdu Concert Hall (China), Folkove prazdniny Festival (Namest, CZ), Jazzinec Festival (Trutnov, CZ), Jazzmeile Thüringen Festival (Weimar, Germany), Green Hours JAZZ Fest (Bucharest, Romania), Red Sea Jazz Festival (Eilat), International showcase festival IL, Tel Aviv Jazz Festival (Israel) and many more.

 In the beginning of 2017 Uriel compose a rhapsody for Jazz Quartet & Orchestra: White Night